AIGCEra/Creator/readme.md

 This vision aims to transform static desktop applications into flexible, composable environments that support web-style dynamism and AI-powered customization — all without requiring source code access or recompilation.

-After installing Creator, you get a tiny 180KB application launcher proxy.exe.
+After installing Creator, you get a tiny 6.5KB(EV Signed Size:20.1KB) application launcher Loader.exe.
-If your desktop app is app.exe, simply copy proxy.exe into the same folder as app.exe and rename it appProxy.exe.
+If your desktop app is app.exe, simply copy Loader.exe into the same folder as app.exe and rename it apLoader.exe.

-Launch app.exe for normal mode; launch appProxy.exe to enter God Mode. proxy.exe launches app.exe as the Creator Browser’s Browser Process, then exits immediately, playing no further role.
+Launch app.exe for normal mode; launch appLoader.exe to enter God Mode. proxy.exe launches app.exe as the Creator Browser’s Browser Process, then exits immediately, playing no further role.
 In God Mode, your application becomes an application content ecosystem interpreter:
 It can transform web pages, XML, or LLM content descriptions into dynamic interfaces.